-Example - During the month of Ashädh - Sud period, both calendars will have the same name of the month.
+Example - During the month of Ashädh - the Sud period, both calendars will have the same name of the month.
 But during Vad period, the Gujarati calendar will indicate Ashädh Vad 1; the same day in Rajasthani calendar is called as Shravan Vad 1 and so on.
-Hence the name of the Sud months are the same in both calendars but during Vad months, the names in the Rajasthani calendar is one month ahead.
+Hence Sud months are the same in both calendars but during Vad months, the name of month in Rajasthani calendar is one month ahead.